 - any damage related to “misuse” or Prohibited Uses of the vehicle

-- significant damage to the interior of the car, or
+- significant damage to the interior of the car, including gouges, tears and punctures; or

-- any mechanical damage resulting from a renter’s improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, continuing to drive with warning indicator lights illuminated, etc).
+- any mechanical damage resulting from a renter’s negligence, intentional acts, or improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, continuing to drive with warning indicator lights illuminated, etc).